 There are several types of discounts or funding support from the Library in place with numerous publishers.
 All of the following types of agreements and discounts are listed by publisher name at Discounts and Funding for Open Access Publishing.
+The discount or payment applies to authors in the corresponding author position unless otherwise noted.

-- Transformative open access agreements (UC-wide) with publishers provide funding support to UC corresponding authors to publish their scholarly articles open access.
+Transformative open access agreements (UC-wide) with publishers provide funding support to UC corresponding authors to publish their scholarly articles open access.
 Many (but not all) of these agreements use the following model:

 - The UC Libraries automatically pay at least the first $1000 of the article processing charge (APC).
 UC has also negotiated a discounted APC rate for many journals.
 Funding is handled through the publisher's manuscript system.